Multi-LLM Orchestration for High-Quality Code Generation: Exploiting Complementary Model Strengths: Introduction

+We evaluate PerfOrch with five LLMs across five programming languages (Python, Java, C++, Go, Rust) on two benchmarks: HumanEval-X and EffiBench-X. \textit{Memory rankings are constructed exclusively from HumanEval-X profiling; EffiBench-X is entirely unseen during this process, enabling a direct test of generalization}.
+PerfOrch achieves average pass@1 rates of 97.19\% on HumanEval-X and 95.83\% on EffiBench-X. Beyond correctness, PerfOrch improves execution time for 61–90\% of solved problems, with mean speedups ranging from 4.76\% (Go) to 29.92\% (Rust).
+Critically, PerfOrch matches the refinement coverage of exhaustive multi-model evaluation, which tries every candidate and keeps the best, at roughly half the token cost, demonstrating that intelligent orchestration, not brute-force redundancy, drives the quality gains.
+The main contributions are as follows:

+\begin{itemize} \item We present empirical evidence that LLMs exhibit complementary strengths across languages, algorithmic categories, and development stages, and that multi-LLM collaboration surpasses both individual models and majority voting in code generation quality.

+\item We propose PerfOrch, a multi-agent orchestration system in which four specialized agents (categorization, generation, debugging, and refinement), each consult offline-profiled Memory rankings indexed by programming language and problem category to select the most suitable LLM at each stage.

+\item We evaluate PerfOrch on 2,500 problems across five languages and two benchmarks, demonstrating consistent gains in both correctness and execution performance over single-model baselines at a fraction of the cost of exhaustive multi-model strategies. \end{itemize}

-The rest of this paper is organized as follows: Section~\ref{sec:background_overall} introduces the background.
-Section~\ref{sec:methodology_overall} presents the the study design, framework, and PerfOrch implementation.
-Section~\ref{sec:evaluation_overall} provides experimental evaluations.
-Section~\ref{sec:discussion_overall} discusses our findings, design choices, and threats to validity.
-Section~\ref{sec:related_overall} shows related work.
-And Section~\ref{sec:conclusion_overall} concludes the paper and outlines future work.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:background_overall} provides background on LLM-based code generation.
+Section~\ref{sec:methodology_overall} presents our preliminary study and describes the design and implementation of PerfOrch.
+Section~\ref{sec:experiment_overall} shows experiment settings.
+Section~\ref{sec:evaluation_overall} reports experimental results.
+Section~\ref{sec:discussion_overall} discusses findings and threats to validity.
+Section~\ref{sec:related_overall} reviews related work.
+And Section~\ref{sec:conclusion_overall} concludes the paper.